amrangry/dev_macOS_environment_setup/README.md

 ## **Contributing 🤘**

 All your feedback and help to improve this project is very welcome.
-Please create issues for your bugs, ideas and enhancement requests, or better yet, contribute directly by creating a PR. 😎
+Please create issues for your bugs, ideas & enhancement requests, or better yet, contribute directly by creating a PR. 😎

 When reporting an issue, please add a detailed instruction, and if possible a code snippet or test that can be used as a reproducer of your problem. 💥